 • ALL external zippers MUST be FULLY zipped up!

-• All baggage must have the supplied RTFL yellow luggage bands attached.
+• All baggage must have the supplied RTFL tags attached.

 • Specifically disallowed items:

-1. Anything tied to the outside of the luggage (tent poles, umbrellas, air pumps, etc)
+1. Anything tied outside of the luggage (tent poles, air pumps, etc.)

 2. Hazardous or flammable materials